 - Bear in mind using a solvent like acetone will also remove your speedcoat and surfwax, which will need to be reapplied afterwards.

 To sum up, the best solution for surfers is definitely to use a contact adhesive.
-Among the contact adhesives available, Barge Contact Cement has built up a loyal following in the surfing community, however any one will work just as well.
+Among the contact adhesives available, Barge Contact Cement has built up a loyal following in the surfing community, however, any contact adhesive will work just as well.
 (Just be sure to check the instructions before using)

 Keep some Barge in your trunk when you’re out for on-the-road repairs.